Sammysupport/spot-on/README.md

-This site is open source and under a public domain license (alternatively a creative commons license), so the content or parts of it can be used in or modified for any other project or wiki.
+*This site is open source and under a public domain license (alternatively a creative commons license), so the content or parts of it can be used in or modified for any other project or wiki.*

+# Spot-On Encryption Suite

 Spot-On is an open-source Encrpytion Suite for secure Chat & E-Mail, File Transfer and also Websearch in a F2F distributed URL-Database.